akirjavainen/markisol/README.md

 There are many reasons to control window shades from a program.
 For starters, automating them from Arduino/Raspberry Pi (scheduling, based on outside temperature and/or sunlight, based on home alarm Home/Away mode etc.) and voice commands from Alexa via TRIGGERcmd.
 I also control them remotely via SSH & HTTPS and wrote a PHP script for Raspberry Pi, enabling control from browsers and mobile phones.

 Markisol products have been sold by The Home Depot, IKEA and also under the name Feelstyle, so this protocol works with quite many products, identifiable by the remote control models.
 For example, I have motors from a Chinese brand Bofu, who utilize the same remotes.
 Unless I'm completely mistaken, each remote has its unique (or nearly unique), hard coded ID.
 Commands can be captured by RemoteCapture.ino and I've also included example commands (including PAIR/CONFIRM) from one remote.
-The purpose of this project was to get my own window shades automated, so there's more work to be done should you wish to fully reverse engineer the protocol and generate + add new "virtual remotes".
-Specifically, checksum calculation needs to be deciphered.

 # How to use
 1. Load up RemoteCapture.ino and plug a 433.92MHz receiver to digital pin 2.
 2. Open up Tools -> Serial Monitor in Arduino IDE and start pressing buttons from your original remotes.
 3. Copy paste the 41 bit commands to Markisol.ino for sendMarkisolCommand().
 I recommend using #define preprocessor directives to conserve memory.
+In case of single channel remotes like the BF-301, you could simply call the sendShortMarkisolCommand() function with the 17 bit remote ID and COMMAND_DOWN (for example).

 # How to use with example commands